tsy24/tp/docs/DeveloperGuide.md

 * `CommandResult#isViewDetails` — Specifies the elderly list to be displayed after the current command execution

 #### How `MainWindow` processes `CommandResult`
-`MainWindow#handleViewDetails()` is a new method that handles the opening of the details panel and populating with the details of the specified elderly.
+* `MainWindow#handleViewDetails()` is a new method that handles the opening of the details panel and populating with the details of the specified elderly.
 It is called whenever a `viewDetails` command has been executed successfully.
-`MainWindow#handleNonViewDetails()` is a new method that handles the closing of the details panel.
+* `MainWindow#handleNonViewDetails()` is a new method that handles the closing of the details panel.
 It is called whenever any command except `viewDetails` command has been executed successfully.

 #### How `Model` is changed
-Model now also has at most one `Elderly` object chosen to be displayed in full.
+Model now also has at most one `Elderly` object chosen to be displayed in full at each point of time.
+Thus, the following additions have been made to the `ModelManager` class:

+* `ModelManager#elderlyOfInterest` — Specifies the elderly whose details are to be displayed in full

 #### Execution
-Given below is an example usage scenario and how the ViewDetails features work.

 The following sequence diagram shows how this operation works but leaves out the details regarding parsing: